-We can begin by thinking deeply about where it comes from, how it harms or protects us, and what would be a more positive replacement.
-Then we can communicate with people we trust to get an objective opinion on the situation.
-They might shed some light on the issue that we hadn’t thought of.
+We can begin by thinking deeply about where it comes from, how it harms or protects us, and what a more positive replacement would be.
+Then, we can communicate with people we trust to get an objective opinion.
+They might shed some light on the issue we hadn’t considered.
 They might even frame the personality trait we hate in a positive light!

 Stay open-minded and try to accept constructive criticism.
-Visualise how you would prefer to feel.
-If you hate that you are suspicious, guarded, or critical, for example, picture being relaxed and loving.
+Visualize how you would prefer to feel if you hate being suspicious, guarded, or critical; for example, picture being relaxed and loving.

-Getting rid of unwanted personality traits should not mean that we become a doormat or less outspoken.
-It should mean that we are taking greater control over our happiness and personal preferences.
+Removing unwanted personality traits should not mean becoming a doormat or less outspoken.
+It should mean we control our happiness and personal preferences more.

-By facing, averting, or even embracing our insecurities, we become instantly more powerful.
+We become instantly more potent by facing, averting, or embracing our insecurities.
 We are far less vulnerable to criticism and are less likely to put up with those who don’t appreciate us.
-Our self-esteem should be like a loyal, unshakeable friend and always protect us.
-Regardless of the views of others.
+Our self-esteem should be like a loyal, unshakeable friend and always protect us, regardless of the views of others.

-In order to become powerful, we must develop respect for ourselves.
-If we treat ourselves fairly and with respect, then we come to expect the same of other people.
-If we are used to thinking negatively or disrespectfully about ourselves then it does not jar with us when someone does the same.
+To become powerful, we must develop respect for ourselves if we treat ourselves fairly and respectfully and expect the same from others.
+We are used to thinking negatively or disrespectfully about ourselves, so it does not bother us when someone does the same.
 This is an intensely negative situation.
 You are deserving of care, love, and respect.

-It is important to separate ourselves from irreversibly negative situations as quickly as possible.
-By learning what is acceptable to you and what is not, you will feel powerful in your convictions.
-That power attracts people who support and respect you, whether as a friend, partner, or coworker.
+It is important to separate ourselves from irreversibly negative situations quickly.
+By learning what is acceptable to you and not, you will feel powerful in your convictions.
+That power attracts people who support and respect you, whether as friends, partners, or coworkers.